Armored (novel)

 Armored is an action thriller novel by Mark Greaney, originally released as an audio drama through Audible on December 9, 2021 and in book form on July 5, 2022.
-It is the first book in a new original series featuring main character Josh Duffy, a high-risk security contractor.
+It is the first book in a new original series featuring main character Joshua Duffy, a high-risk security contractor.
 It was followed by a sequel, Sentinel, released in 2024.

 Plot summary

-Former U.S. Army infantryman Josh Duffy works as a bodyguard for a presidential candidate in Beirut, Lebanon.
+Former U.S. Army infantryman Joshua "Josh" Duffy works as a bodyguard for a presidential candidate in Beirut, Lebanon.
 They run into an ambush after a campaign stop, killing the candidate.
 Duffy manages to rescue the candidate's wife from their attackers but loses his lower left leg.

 Three years later, Duffy barely supports his wife Nichole (a former Army officer and helicopter pilot) and two children as a mall security guard.
 He runs into his former colleague Mike Gordon, who tells him of a job opportunity with the private military company Armored Saint in Mexico.
 Desperate to earn money, Duffy meets the agent-in-charge Shane Remmick, who hires him as team leader for the Charlie team providing counterassault.
 They are assigned with escorting the Mexican Deputy Minister of Interior, his assistant, and two United Nations officials on a peacekeeping mission with Rafael "Rafa" Archuleta, leader of the Los Caballeros Negros (Black Knights) drug cartel, at the Devil's Spine in the Sierra Madre mountains.

 El Patron, head of the Guadalajara Cartel and Archuleta's rival, plots to disrupt the peacekeeping mission, which would cause the Mexican army to invade the mountains.
 He enlists consultant Oscar Cardoza with reaching out to other cartels such as Los Zetas and the Sinaloa Cartel with providing sicarios to attack the UN delegation.
 At the same time, Cardoza meets with Archuleta and offers to sell surface-to-air missiles that the Black Knights had stolen from the Venezuelan army.

 The UN delegation proceeds to Mexico.
 They are accompanied by cultural liaison Dr. Gabriella Flores, whose warnings about the mission are often ignored by the diplomats and Remmick, who later assigns Duffy to protect her.
 They are ambushed on their way to the mountains by Los Zetas sicarios, killing most of Gordon's Bravo team.
 Gordon identifies the Deputy Interior Minister's assistant as a mole working for the Sinaloa Cartel and incapacitates him.